HFrost0/tiny-asyncio/README.md

 A tiny python asyncio just for learning 🙋‍♂️, document below is my personal notes during the learning, may change frequently.

-## Events Loop
+## Event Loop

-Events loop is just a `while True` loop, the basic functionality of events loop is to keep find out which functions can be executed and execute them.
-Events loop's implementation I think is not related to coroutine or generator, it's just a scheduler used to execute functions (even regardless their return value).
+Event loop is just a `while True` loop, the basic functionality of event loop is to keep find out which functions can be executed and execute them.
+Event loop's implementation I think is not related to coroutine or generator, it's just a scheduler used to execute functions (even regardless their return value).

 ## Task and Future